dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/90_Extra_Problems.md

 # Extra Problems

+Topology

+- Show that every compact set is closed and bounded.
+- Show that if a subset of a metric space is complete and totally bounded, then it is compact.
+- Show that if $K$ is compact and $F$ is closed with $K, F$ disjoint then $\dist(K, F) > 0$.

+Continuity

+- Show that a continuous function on a compact set is uniformly continuous.

 Differentiation

 - Show that if $f\in C^1(\RR)$ and both $\lim_{x\to \infty} f(x)$ and $\lim_{x\to \infty} f'(x)$ exist, then $\lim_{x\to\infty} f'(x)$ must be zero.

-Basics
+Advanced Limitology

 - If $f$ is continuous, is it necessarily the case that $f'$ is continuous?
 - If $f_n \to f$, is it necessarily the case that $f_n'$ converges to $f'$ (or at all)?
 - Is it true that the sum of differentiable functions is differentiable?
 - Is it true that the limit of integrals equals the integral of the limit?
 - Is it true that a limit of continuous functions is continuous?
-- Prove that uniform convergence implies pointwise convergence implies a.e. convergence, but none of the implications may be reversed.
-- Show that if $K$ is compact and $F$ is closed with $K, F$ disjoint then $\dist(K, F) > 0$.
-- Show that if $f_n\to f$ uniformly with each $f_n$ continuous then $f$ is continuous.
 - Show that a subset of a metric space is closed iff it is complete.

-- Show that if a subset of a metric space is complete and totally bounded, then it is compact.
-- Show that every compact set is closed and bounded.
+Uniform Convergence

 - Show that a uniform limit of bounded functions is bounded.
 - Show that a uniform limit of continuous function is continuous.
+  - I.e. if $f_n\to f$ uniformly with each $f_n$ continuous then $f$ is continuous.
 - Show that if $f_n\to f$ pointwise, $f_n' \to g$ uniformly for some $f, g$, then $f$ is differentiable and $g = f'$.
+- Prove that uniform convergence implies pointwise convergence implies a.e. convergence, but none of the implications may be reversed.

 Measure Theory